Chemical (MK song)

-Chemical is a house song by MK.
+"Chemical" is a house song by MK.

-Production

 The song was produced by MK and CamelPhat and features vocals from Kyle Miller.
 It was written by MK, Miller, Di Scala, and Whelan.
 The song was released in May 2021 on MK's own label Area10 and on Big On Blue Entertainment.

 Video and promotion

 The video was released in June 2021 and was directed by Aube Perrie.
 It features an anthropomorphic dog named D. The following month, an online game called Chemical Chase was released, with gameplay similar to that of Flappy Bird.
 Remixes of the single are used for the in-game soundtrack.

 Remixes

 Three official remixes have been released, by 220 Kid, LP Giobbi, and MK.